 Conclusion:

 Chayote or Chow Chow is technically a fruit but cooked as a vegetable.
-Originating from Mexico and Guatemala, Chayote that looks like a big pear, sporting thin skin, goes with the botanical name Sechium edule, is also referred as mirliton, pipinola, choko.
-Loaded with Vitamin C, potassium, magnesium, manganese, copper, B9 or folate, calcium, iron besides impressive amounts of dietary fibre, Chayote helps in bringing down high blood pressure, improving liver function, preventing cancer, inflammation, reducing the signs of aging.
-It is an ideal food choice for those on weight loss diet plan as it keeps you satiated for longer hours.
+Originating from Mexico and Guatemala, Chayote which looks like a big pear goes with the botanical name Sechium edule, and is also referred to as mirliton, pipinola, or choko.
+Loaded with Vitamin C, potassium, magnesium, manganese, copper, B9 or folate, calcium, and iron besides impressive amounts of dietary fibre, Chayote helps in bringing down high blood pressure, improving liver function, preventing cancer, and inflammation, reducing signs of aging.
+It is an ideal food choice for those on a weight loss diet plan as it keeps you satiated for longer hours.
 There are any known side effects of consuming this super vegetable.